Skip to content

 • A pause glyph overlays the artwork

-• The progress bar transition is cut so the bar visibly freezes the moment pause arrives
+• The progress loop suspends, so the bar freezes the moment pause arrives

 The card only fades out on a genuine "track cleared" event (Music.app quits, permission revoked, or tracking disabled).
 Hitting pause keeps the song context visible so chat knows the integration is still healthy.